roopeshjayaprakash/Krishna/README.md

 # Krishna
-it is a markup in the repository
+it is a markdown in the repository